Supreme Court observers see trouble ahead as public approval of justices erodes

 One bright spot for the court: Marquette’s Franklin said that even though the public’s approval of the court has dipped, trust in the institution has remained relatively stable.

-Gornstein wondered whether that was sustainable.
+Gornstein, of Georgetown, wondered whether that was sustainable.

 “It is all well and good for justices to tell the public that their decisions reflect their judicial philosophies, not their political affiliations,” he said.

-“But if the right-side’s judicial philosophies always produce results favored by Republicans, and the left-side’s judicial philosophies always produce results favored by Democrats, there is little chance of persuading the public there is a difference between the two.”
+“If the right side’s judicial philosophies always produce results favored by Republicans and the left side’s judicial philosophies always produce results favored by Democrats, there is little chance of persuading the public there is a difference between the two.”